 Liquidity risk is the risk that the company will encounter difficulty in meeting obligations associated with financial liabilities.
 Liquidity risk is monitored to ensure sufficient monies are available to meet the company's contractual obligations as and when they fall due.
-This process involves the updating of cash flow forecasts and review by the Board.
+This process involves the monthly updating of cash flow forecasts for the Executive Management team and for review by the Board of Directors.